spyder-ide/spyder-docs/doc/onlinehelp.rst

 Using the Online Help
 =====================

-The Online Help's home, shows an index where you can browse between built-in modules, your installed anaconda packages or other site-packages corresponding to your Python installation.
+The Online Help's home shows an index where you can browse the documentation of standard library modules, third party packages installed in your Python environment, and your own local code.
 Click on the name of any module to open its documentation.

 .. image:: images/online_help/online-help-browse.gif